tech-learning-collective/tech-learning-collective.github.io/faq/index.md

 Generally, no. Our [flexible pricing model and sliding-scale tuition]({% link pricing/index.md %}) helps ensure that all Tech Learning Collective courses are affordable.
 If you need financial assistance, please voice your concerns during your [enrollment process]({% link enrollment/index.md %}).
 More often than not, your tuition can be reduced based on your needs, but we still ask that you pay tuition in full before the start of your course&rsquo;s first class.

 If you *still* cannot afford to enroll in one of our courses, you may be able to attend our occasional donation-based, or satellite [workshops]({% link workshops/index.md %}).
-Subscribe to [our events calendar]({% link events/index.md %}) to make sure you don't miss the opportunity!
+Subscribe to [our events calendar]({% link events/index.md %}) to make sure you don&rsquo;t miss the opportunity!

+## How can I stay in touch with my classmates and meet more alumns after my course?

+As will become evident during your course experience, the Tech Learning Collective is designed to facilitate longer-lasting relationships among peers, teachers, and between students and teachers in order to nurture new projects and support existing communities.

+This means that the best way to stay in touch is to make positive relationships with your peers and teacher during your course.
+Your teacher especially will be engaged in numerous &ldquo;extra-curriculuar&rdquo; community projects, and if you don&rsquo;t already have a project of your own that consumes you, you should offer to help out with one of theirs.
+Alternatively, if you do already have a project that you&rsquo;re working on&mdash;many TLC students enroll specifically to gain skills in an area relevant to their existing projects&mdash;feel free to ask for help from your peers or teacher(s).

+Put another way, the Tech Learning Collective alumni community is held together through work.
+By collaborating on projects with your peers and teachers, you will find that the alumni community can mentor you, or you will find someone who you can mentor.
+This method provides a much fuller continuing education experience even after your course is officially ended that is more akin to the apprenticeships of yesteryear than it is to the internships of today.
+For this reason, the Tech Learning Collective itself does not maintain a formal group membership or alumni listserve; instead, you are expected to choose (or create!) a material project to get involved in.

+Once again, we encourage you to peruse our [list of benefitting organizations](https://github.com/AnarchoTechNYC/meta/wiki/Accomplices-and-allies) to help guide you towards such a project, as well as to voice interest in your teacher&rsquo;s projects during your course.